mideind/Tokenizer/README.rst

 tasks, such as word counting, parsing, spell checking, corpus generation, and statistical analysis of text.

-**Tokenizer** is a compact pure-Python (2 and 3) module for tokenizing Icelandic text.
-It converts
-Python text strings to streams of token objects, where each token object is a separate word, punctuation sign, number/amount, date, e-mail, URL/URI, etc.
-It also segments the token stream into sentences, considering corner cases such as abbreviations and dates in the middle of sentences.
+**Tokenizer** is a compact pure-Python (2 and 3) executable program and module for tokenizing Icelandic text.
+It converts input text to streams of *tokens*, where each token is a separate word, punctuation sign, number/amount, date, e-mail, URL/URI, etc. It also segments the token stream into sentences, considering corner cases such as abbreviations and dates in the middle of sentences.

 The package contains a dictionary of common Icelandic abbreviations, in the file ``src/tokenizer/Abbrev.conf``.